What is the capital of Cambodia?

 Answer

-Phnom Penh is the capital of Cambodia, located in the southern half of the country, at the confluence of the Tonle Sap and the Mekong rivers.
-Administratively, Phnom Penh is also a province of Cambodia.
-Pa Socheatvong is the current governor.
+Phnom Penh is the capital of Cambodia, located at the confluence of the Tonle Sap and Mekong rivers, and the country's political, economic and cultural center.